pendle-finance/documentation/docs/ProtocolMechanics/PendleMarketAPYCalculation.md

 - Explanation:
     - LP Holder will received 20% from explicit swap fee, and 100% from the implicit swap fee
-    - $swapFeeRateForLpHolder$ is the rate of swap fee that LP holder will get in terms of USD, then we interpolate it to get the $swapFeeApy$
+    - $\text{swapFeeRateForLpHolder}$ is the rate of swap fee that LP holder will get in terms of USD, then we interpolate it to get the $swapFeeApy$

 ### VoterApr
 $\text{VoterApr}$ is the APR that vePendle voters will get from voting for the pool.